 Now if only I could get them OUT of my Colt-.45 pistol, we'd really AAAAA HA HA!
 I HAD YOU AGAIN!!!
 HAHAHAHA!!!
 IT'S LIKE YOU'RE HANGING OUT WITH BUCK HENRY ALL THE TIME!
 JUST TELLING JOKES AND MAKING YOU FEEL AT HOME!

 There was really a band called Crispy Ambulance?
 If so, they put out this awesome song in the early '80s called "Deaf" with this big ol' speedy chunky-chunk guitar/bass/drum ascension and people shouting "Hippy Hippy!" between every line (or, more likely, "Hear me!
 Hear me!" what with the title being "Deaf" and all).
-Likewise, ESG sounds more like something the Chinks put on their FOOD than a band a hA HAHAHA!
+Likewise, ESG sounds more like something an Asian man might put on his FOOD than a band a hA HAHAHA!
 SEE???
-I MADE YOU THINK I WAS AN ASSHOLE RACIST, WHEN REALLY I JUST HATE NIGGERS!!!!
+That's jokesmithery Bop Hobe style!

 Hang down your head, Tom Dula.
 Hang down your head and cry.
 Hang down your head, Tom Dula.
 Poor boy, you're gonna die.
 One thing I can say about myself and be proud of it is that I've never killed a human being.
 I may see a serial killer behind every tree, but I don't see one when I look in the mirror.
 Except on those days when I've invited over a certain member of Jane's Addiction.
 But that's between him and me; I'm no snitch and if no law enforcement official happened to notice the trail of prostitute murders that "coincidentally" corresponded perfectly with a certain band's last cross-country tour, then who's to say it ever really happened?
 Certainly not ME!
 I'm just "some guy"!